Legend of the Bird God: The Rig Vedas

 This Chapter will give more references based from the Bible and the Rig Vedas.

-Now, based from the "Galactic Warfare 1&2", I find that the true symbol of the God of fire would be that of the Bird, and how this appeals to the Ancient symbol of the people that the God of fire had made a covenant to.
+Now, in later Chapters I will reveal how the true symbol of the God of fire would be that of the Bird, and how this appeals to the Ancient symbol of the people that the God of fire had made a covenant to.
 There are interesting references to the "Burning bush" theme, though some sources would indicate some sexual themes to this story.
 When Moses had met the "Angel of the Lord", and how this Angel appeared to him behind the burning bush, it's seems to play on the "red haired" references, to even the "red heifer" sacrifice.

 Now the attribute of the bull is subtly told in the bible, for example in Exodus 32:8 states “…. they have made them a molten calf, and have worshipped, and have sacrificed thereunto it, and said These be thy gods, O Israel, which have brought thee up unto the land of Egypt”.
 In the Rig Vedas 3.15.4 states “Shine forth, a Bull invincible, O Agni, winning by conquest all the forts and treasures, thou Jātavedas who art skilled in guiding, the chief high saving sacrifice's Leader”